 Should You Be Taking Spirulina?
 4 Things To Know

 Spirulina, a green-blue algae that is sometimes referred to as a superfood and is available as a food and a supplement, should not be taken in any form.
-As a green-blue algae source of protein, spirulina does deliver, as it is a rich protein source – but the amount you would need to consume is disproportionate to the amount you can get from other sources, such as beans, legumes, animal sources or whole grains.
+As a green-blue algae source of protein, spirulina does deliver, as it is a rich protein source – but the amount you would need to consume is disproportionate to the amount you can get from other sources, such as beans, legumes, organic whole soy foods and healthy animal sources.
 It is also a much more expensive source of protein – up to 30 times more per gram!

 But the real reasons not to partake in the spirulina hype are numerous: